resthub/springmvc-router/UPGRADE-0.8.md

     <property name="servletPrefix" value="foobar" />

 This is now done automatically for you at runtime, for the context path and the servlet path.

+### Javaconfig support

+If you want full Javaconfig support - for example, adding interceptors by implementing [WebMvcConfigurer](http://static.springsource.org/spring/docs/current/javadoc-api/org/springframework/web/servlet/config/annotation/WebMvcConfigurer.html) methods:

+* you SHOULD NOT use the [@EnableWebMvc](http://static.springsource.org/spring/docs/current/javadoc-api/org/springframework/web/servlet/config/annotation/EnableWebMvc.html) annotation
+* you SHOULD make your javaconfig class extend RouterConfigurationSupport
+* no need to declare springmvc-router related beans in XMLs :-D